 14. Prima Facie

 Prima facie is a Latin term meaning "on its face" or "at first glance."
-In legal contexts, it refers to evidence that, unless rebutted, would be sufficient to prove a particular proposition or fact.
+For guidance, see the Prima Facie Evidence Guide.

 15. Pro Bono

 Pro bono, short for pro bono publico ("for the public good"), refers to legal services performed free of charge or at reduced fees for the public good.
-Many lawyers and law firms take on pro bono cases to provide assistance to individuals or nonprofit organizations that cannot afford legal representation.
+Many firms use specialized Pro Bono Legal Software to manage these cases.

 Understanding these terms is just the beginning of mastering legal terminology.
 For legal assistants, continual learning and staying updated with new legal concepts and terms are part of the job's intellectual demands and rewards.
 Familiarity with these terms not only aids in day‑to‑day tasks but also enriches professional competence, positioning legal assistants as invaluable assets to their teams.